fousa/trump/README.md

 Run the following command followed by the name of the gem.

     trump gemname
-    trump add gemname

 Both commands are the same.

-Now check out your Gemfile and look at the info added to the gem.
+Now open your Gemfile and paste the content of you clipboard.
+It's that simple!

 ## TODO

-- Edit an existing gem
-- Choose the version number
+- Choose the git version
-- Remove a gem
-- Add a gem in the development group

 ## Contributing